lh3/crlf/README.md

-n-Length Format, is a lightweight format to store run-length encoded strings, typically for small alphabets such as DNA.
+CRLF, or Concise Run-Length Format, is a lightweight format to store run-length encoded strings, typically for small alphabets such as DNA.
 This repository contains the spec, a library and a tool to convert encodings.